Man2Dev/mpv-wayland-Boss-key/README.md

 #  Copyright

-refedora is released under version 3 or later of the GPL, the GNU General Public License.
+mpv wayland Boss-key is released under version 3 or later of the GPL, the GNU General Public License.
 See [license.txt](license.txt).

-The author of refedora:
+The author of mpv wayland Boss-key:

 - Copyright (C) 2023-2023 Mohammadreza Hendiani `<Man2Dev@proton.me>`